clinical trial expenses: when costs add up

 Clinical trials are necessary to determine whether medical products and treatments are safe and effective for humans.
-Successful trials must receive FDA approval through three phases before being released to the general population.
+In the United States, successful trials must receive FDA approval through three phases before medical products or treatments are released to the general population.
 Even after Phase III approval, Phase IV continues to monitor the product's safety.
 In other countries, their regulatory agencies approve trials following similar processes and protocols.

 How Are Clinical Trials Conducted?

-When determining whether a medicine or procedure is more effective than an existing option, the clinical trial phases begin with only a few patients to determine whether the product has any apparent detrimental side effects.
-If approved at this earliest stage, the candidate medicine continues through subsequent stages, each level involving more patients and measuring additional elements of efficacy and safety.
+When determining whether a medicine or procedure is safe and effective, the clinical trial monitoring phases begin with only a few patients to determine whether the product has any apparent detrimental side effects.
+If approved at this earliest stage, the candidate medicine or procedure continues through subsequent stages, with each level involving more patients and measuring additional elements of efficacy and safety.

-At various stages of a clinical trial, physicians or technicians draw blood or other fluid samples to determine the side effects, if any, of the prospective medicine or procedure.
+At various stages of a clinical trial, physicians, trial staff or technicians draw blood or other fluid samples from the study participants to determine the side effects, if any, of the prospective medicine or procedure.
 The study participants may be asked to provide blood samples at different time points in a single day or over a period of a week.
 In a Phase III Clinical Trial, the number of patients may be in the hundreds or even thousands, which means that many blood samples must be collected.

 How Are Liquid Blood Samples Drawn and Transported?

-The traditional method of blood sampling is with a needle puncture of a vein and a draw of a volume up to 10ml.
-The blood must be refrigerated immediately and, if transported to a remote lab, specially packaged, labeled, and kept refrigerated during the journey.
+The traditional method of blood sampling is with a needle puncture of a vein in the arm to draw a volume up to 10ml of liquid blood.
+Wet blood must be refrigerated immediately.
+If is going to be transported to a remote lab, it must be specially packaged, labeled, and kept refrigerated at a stable temperature during the journey.

 The samples must be labeled as a hazardous material for shipment.

-Blood sampling is a critical component of most clinical trials, yet shipping and handling liquid blood samples is an expensive process, often adding millions of dollars to the total cost of a clinical trial.
-Shipping a small, dry-iced blood sample or other biological sample via FedEx within the United States can be over $175 per shipment.
+Blood sampling is a critical component of most clinical trials, yet shipping and handling liquid blood samples is an expensive process, that can add millions of dollars to the total cost of a clinical trial.
+Shipping a small, dry-iced blood sample or other biological sample via FedEx within the United States can cost over $175 per shipment.

 Microsampling saves valuable time and money, reducing overall clinical trial expenses, by eliminating the refrigeration, packaging, labeling, and transport required for traditional blood samples.